 It was somewhat windy today, and the winds picked up after Tinker Knob, especially when the trail went over a narrow section of the ridge.

-While going over some snow covering the trail (instead of taking a rock scramble around the snow), I slipped and wound up accidental glissading down the snow, off the edge of the snow, and then slid a foot or two more on dirt, making my pants pretty muddy.
+While going over some snow covering the trail (instead of taking a rock scramble around the snow), I slipped and wound up accidentally glissading down the snow, off the edge of the snow, and then sliding a foot or two more on dirt, making my pants pretty muddy.
 Quoi managed to not slip and just walked down.
 I mused that it would be funny if that were the last snow on the trail, and I glissaded down it and she didn’t.

 On the last bit of downhill towards the road, the trail passed through a series of switchbacks, and as we were going down, a fair number of day hikers were coming up.
 Several of them had dogs, that weren’t on leashes.
 One of them ran up the trail and startled Quoi and I, before running back to its owner.

 Around 10:30, we made it to the infamous Donner Pass, on Historic Route 40.
 The pass is named after the ill-fated Donner Party, which got stuck in a significant snowstorm and (possibly) resorted to cannibalism.

 It too took us a while to get a hitch to Truckee — almost half an hour — but the driver was only able to fit one of us in his car.
 Quoi insisted I go with him, and she get the next hitch, so at least one of us could start resupplying sooner.
 (Also, she would likely have an easier time hitching than I would.)
 My driver was Aaron, who has done a lot of trail maintenance, on the PCT as well as in Alaska.